Nutil/DuckieTV/ESOF-docs/Software Tests.md

 ![DuckieTV Module](http://i.imgur.com/Z6JROgm.png)

 The design of this software with a centralized module is not the best for unit tests that as the name suggests are tests for single units, not for units with external dependencies.

+###Separation of Concerns

+When developing software, it is important to ensure that every implemented functionality is confined to the component that regard it, otherwise the result code become a lot more confusing and therefore less testable.
+A medium/large scale project, like DuckieTV should be given particular attention to this aspect in order to prevent the occurrence of unstructured code, which makes it difficult in the medium and long -term maintenance.

 ### Understandability